mudita/MuditaOS/module-utils/log/doc/logging_engine.md

 Logs can be accessed using `mount_user_lfs_partition.py` script from `tools` directory.
 Additionally, `test/get_os_log.py` script allows getting a log file from a running phone.

+## System logs

+There are a series of useful system logging capabilities defined in:
+`module-utils/log/api/log/debug.hpp`

+Please see doxygen documentation for each parameter.